 IOM also ensures that critical, life-saving items are made available to meet the needs of people most affected by the crisis.

-In Košice, IOM operates a largescale warehousing facility to provide cross border humanitarian supplies to vulnerable Ukrainians.
+IOM operates a largescale warehousing facility in Košice (3,500 square meters) and another one in Michalovce (5,814 square meters) to provide cross border humanitarian supplies to vulnerable Ukrainians.
 The prepositioning of goods and transfer across the border has proven a critical supply route from Slovakia to Ukraine, supporting continued access to critical lifesaving goods.

-To support continued delivery of goods into Ukraine, since the beginning of the war IOM Supply Chain has received 302 trucks, equating to 2,718 metric tons of goods.
-From this and pre-existing supplies in the IOM Kosice Supply Chain Hub (KSCH), IOM managed to ship 260 trucks of goods to Ukraine, equating to a volume of 2,340 metric tons.
+To support continued delivery of goods into Ukraine, since the beginning of the war IOM Supply Chain Hub in Slovakia has received 630 trucks, equating to 13,230 metric tons of goods.
+From this and pre-existing supplies in the IOM Supply Chain Hub in Slovakia, IOM managed to ship 474 trucks of goods to Ukraine, equating to a volume of 9,954 metric tons.

 IOM responded to the urgent need of securing dignified and private space for mothers and their babies fleeing Ukraine when crossing the border in Vyšné Nemecké.
 In cooperation with St. Elisabeth’s University of Health and Social Sciences IOM equipped breastfeeding and baby care room with vital supplies.